-Neomicrocalamus is a small genus of approximately 2-4 subtropical scandent species, native to the E Himalayas, NE India and Yunnan, related to Dendrocalamus and Bambusa, readily distinguished from all other genera by the extremely tough culm sheaths with needle-like blades.
-Collections from the Zullah Valley in the Khasia Hills were described by James Rollo as ‘a creeping bamboo’.
-Young seedlings were first encountered in Bhutan, and were thus expected to develop long rhizome necks, but stayed in tight clumps with short-necked pachymorph rhizomes instead.
+Neomicrocalamus is a small genus of approximately 2-4 subtropical scandent species, native to the E Himalayas, NE India and Yunnan, related to Dendrocalamus and Bambusa, distinguished by the dimorphic branching and extremely tough culm sheaths with needle-like blades.
+Collections from the Zulla Valley in the Naga Hills were described by James Rollo as ‘a creeping bamboo’.
+Only young seedlings were first encountered in Bhutan, and they were therefore expected to develop long rhizome necks, but stayed in tight clumps with short-necked pachymorph rhizomes instead.

 Delightful bamboos forming curtain-like cascades of attractive foliage, without the messy persistent sheaths of Chusquea species of similar habit, leaves slightly crinkled, glossy, very smooth, paper-thin.
 Very resistant to pests and potentially well-suited to indoor cultivation, but now very rare in western horticulture.
 Included here because Himalayacalamus planatus was previously misidentified at Kew, and cultivated under the name Neomicrocalamus microphyllus.
 To complicate matters further, Ampelocalamus microphyllus has sometimes been mistakenly placed in Neomicrocalamus as N. microphyllus.
 Separately, plants of N. prainii from Tibet were published under an invalid name as N. microphyllus.
 Plants have sometimes been sold directly from China misnamed as N. microphyllus.